-The causes of it were the lack of economy be it regional or central government, the desire of some factions to establich their own private universities, and also the lack of sympathy from some Gajah Mada University’s peoples.
-And so, because of many obstacles, such as the commotion between political parties to fight for power in government and city development that was going on back then, have made the idea vanished.
+It was due to the lack of economy in the regional or central government.
+Moreover, the desire of some factions to establish their private universities and the lack of sympathy from some academics of Gajah Mada University.
+As a result, many obstacles, such as the commotions among the political parties fighting for power in the government and city development at the time, caused the idea to fade.

-Further, UGS would be combined with the other public and private universities to form one public university in Solo.
-These universities are Teacher Training and Education Institute, Sports Specialised College, Niaga Negeri Administration Academy that has been integrated into Niaga Negeri Administration Academy in Yogyakarta, Joint University of Surakarta, Faculty of Medical P. T. P. N. Veteran (Surakarta branch).
-The combined university consisted of 9 faculty, those were : Faculty of Education, Faculty of Teacher Training, Faculty of Cultural Literature, Faculty of Social Political, Faculty of Law, Faculty of Economy, Faculty of Medical, Faculty of Agriculture, and Faculty of Technic.
+Furthermore, UGS would be combined with Solo’s other public and private universities to form a single public university.
+These universities are the Teacher Training and Education Institute, Sports Specialised College, Niaga Negeri Administration Academy integrated into Niaga Negeri Administration Academy in Yogyakarta, Joint University of Surakarta, and Faculty of Medicine P. T. P. N. Veteran.
+The combined university had nine faculties, namely Faculty of Education, Faculty of Teacher Training, Faculty of Cultural Literature, Faculty of Social and Politics, Faculty of Law, Faculty of Economy, Faculty of Medicine, Faculty of Agriculture, and Faculty of Engineering.